CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 ### Procedure:
  1. Flash SD card with Raspbian Dessktop image.(see https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
- 2. Boot your pi and connect to a wifi network(if you'd like to use tuner on a windows pc make sure your windows pc and raspberry pi is connected to the same network.
+ 2. Boot your pi and connect to a wifi network(if you'd like to use Tuner on a windows PC make sure your windows PC and Raspberry Pi is connected to the same network.
- 3. Open a terminal in the raspberry pi.
+ 3. Open a terminal in the Raspberry Pi.
  4. Install CAN tools `sudo apt-get install can-utils`.
  5. Install git `sudo apt-get install git`.
  6. Install necessary libs to build example.